Project-Silicium/Mu-Silicium/README.md

 When then Build is done you will find a `.img` File in the root of the repo.

+### Fix build errors:

+#### Fix error with RegularExpressionDxe:
+   1. During the UEFI build, problems may occur due to the Regular Expression library.
+There is a workaround for this problem.
+   2. You need to comment out this line:
+      ```
+      MdeModulePkg/Universal/RegularExpressionDxe/RegularExpressionDxe.inf
+      ```
+      in the file:
+      ```
+      ../MU-Qcom/Platforms/QcomPkg/Qcom.dsc.inc
+      ```
+      by adding # in front of the line.
+   3. You also need to comment out this line:
+      ```
+      INF MdeModulePkg/Universal/RegularExpressionDxe/RegularExpressionDxe.inf
+      ```
+      in the file:
+      ```
+      ../MU-Qcom/Platforms/<Your platform>Pkg/<Your platform>.fdf
+      ```

 ## Credits

 This repo is based on [SurfaceDuoPkg](https://github.com/WOA-Project/SurfaceDuoPkg)